U.S. Treasury's Yellen says Congress needs to fund debt relief programs

 Yellen said the Treasury’s budget request for fiscal 2022 includes funding for these initiatives as well as U.S. contribution commitments to international financial institutions, such as the World Bank’s International Development Association fund for the poorest countries.

-“This would be America’s first direct contribution to the Trust, and it will also help establish a trust fund that would support the recovery of low- and middle-income countries, as well as broader economic reforms that would improve the lives of their people.
+Asked if Myanmar, where the military seized power in February, would use its SDRs, she said: “No, Burma will not be able to use its SDRs.
+When a government has taken power by force, the IMF will not transact with it, unless a majority of IMF shareholders say they recognize the government, and that hasn’t happened.”

+Yellen also said that the Treasury has discussed with Chinese authorities the need for more Chinese state lending entities to participate in G20 debt relief efforts for poor countries

-She also said Treasury’s budget request includes roughly $1 billion to help developing countries adapt to climate change, including expanding clean energy and conserving rainforests, which absorb carbon emissions.
+She also told lawmakers that Treasury’s budget request includes roughly $1 billion to help developing countries adapt to climate change, including expanding clean energy and conserving rain forests, which absorb carbon emissions.

 Our Standards: The Thomson Reuters Trust Principles.